akoumarelis/Smart-Helmet-IoT-System/README.md

     Light (two white 3mm led) on pins D33-D232
     Custom pressure sensor on pin D35

 In the Server part, several different technologies were used for data exchange and visualization.
 In the structure, we have a Docker in which three programs run on it.
 The Node-Red receives the data and stores it in the database created within InfluxDB.
 At the end of the third program, Grafana collects the data from the database and displays it.
+After the docker installed run in command line the commands:

+    docker run -p 3000:3000 --name grafana
+    docker run -p 8086:8086 -v influxdb:/var/lib/influxdb --name infuxdb influxdb:1.8.5
+    docker run -it -p 1880:1880 -p 1883:1883 -v node_red_data:/data --name mynodered nodered/node-red

+My information:

     Developer: Anastasios Koumarelis (akoumarelis@gmail.com)
     University: Hellenic Mediteranian University, Department of Electrical and Computer Engineering, Msc in Informatics Engineering